mozilla-services/merino-py/docs/adr/0003-test-containers.md

 In 2024, it is anticipated that Merino will expand to be consumed by a greater set of Firefox surfaces and to include more content providers.
-This will challenge the current feature test strategy, which has shown weakness in detecting incompatibility with third-party integrations.
+This will challenge the current feature test strategy, which has shown weakness in detecting incompatibilities with third-party integrations.
 Examples:

 1. [Weather Incident with Redis Integration][1]